dcdpr/did-btcr2/chapters/CRUD-Operations.md

 Document, use [Algo 1: Create Genesis Bytes from Public Key], then encode those bytes as in [Algo 3: Encode Identifier].

-To create a **did:btcr2** identifier from an Initial DID Document, use [Algo 2: Create Genesis Bytes from Initial DID Document], then encode those bytes along with a version, network for the identifier and an identifier type of “external” using [Algo 3: Encode Identifier].
+To create a **did:btcr2** identifier from a ::Genesis Document::, use [Algo 2: Create Genesis Bytes from Genesis Document], then encode those bytes along with a version, network for the identifier and an identifier type of “external” using [Algo 3: Encode Identifier].

 The output of encoding the identifier is the newly created DID.

-Note: When creating from an ::Initial DID Document::, it is likely that creators will want to include information, such as ::Beacons:: and other service endpoints, which requires online interactions, e.g., to establish a unique
+Note: When creating from a ::Genesis Document::, it is likely that creators will want to include information, such as ::Beacons:: and other service endpoints, which requires online interactions, e.g., to establish a unique
 ::Beacon Address:: for updates.